Sydenham's chorea

 Sydenham's chorea, also known as rheumatic chorea, is a disorder characterized by rapid, uncoordinated jerking movements primarily affecting the face, hands and feet.
 Sydenham's chorea is an autoimmune disease that results from childhood infection with Group A beta-haemolytic Streptococcus.
 It is reported to occur in 20–30% of people with acute rheumatic fever and is one of the major criteria for it, although it sometimes occurs in isolation.
 The disease occurs typically a few weeks, but up to 6 months, after the acute infection, which may have been a simple sore throat (pharyngitis).

-Sydenham's chorea is more common in females than males, and most cases affect children between the ages of 5 and 15 years of age.
-Adult onset of Sydenham's chorea is comparatively rare, and the majority of the adult cases are recurrences following childhood Sydenham's chorea.
+Sydenham's chorea is more common in females than males, and most cases affect children between 5 and 15 years of age.
+Adult onset of Sydenham's chorea is comparatively rare, and the majority of the adult cases are recurrences following childhood Sydenham's chorea (although pregnancy and female hormone treatment are also potential causes).

 It is historically one of the conditions called St Vitus' dance.

 Signs and symptoms

 Sydenham's chorea is characterized by the abrupt onset (sometimes within a few hours) of neurological symptoms, classically chorea, which are non-rhythmic, writhing or explosive involuntary movements.
 Usually all four limbs are affected, but there are cases reported where just one side of the body is affected (hemichorea).
 Typical chorea includes repeated wrist hyperextension, grimacing, and lip pouting.
 The fingers can move as if playing the piano.
 There may be tongue fasciculations ("bag of worms") and motor impersistence, for example, the "milkmaid sign" (grip strength fluctuates, as if hand milking a cow), or inability to sustain tongue protrusion (called jack-in-the-box tongue or serpentine tongue, as the tongue slides in and out of the mouth), or eye closure.

 There is usually a loss of fine motor control, which is particularly obvious in handwriting if the child is of school age.
 Speech is often affected (dysarthria), as is walking; legs will suddenly give way or flick out to one side, giving an irregular gait and the appearance of skipping or dancing.
 Underlying the abnormal movements is often low tone (hypotonia) which may not become obvious until treatment is started to suppress the chorea.
-In severe cases, the loss of tone and weakness predominate (chorea paralyticum).

-The severity of the condition can vary from just some instability on walking and difficulty with hand writing, to the extreme of being wholly unable to walk, talk, or eat.
+The severity of the condition can vary from just some instability on walking and difficulty with handwriting, to the extreme of being wholly unable to walk, talk, or eat (chorea paralytica).